Elevationacademy/rand-sim-5/README.md

 - Create a "Load More" button at the bottom of the page to load more images underneath the already loaded images.
 You can paginate by adding `?page={pageNumber}` to the end of your API request.
 - If the user receives a 500 error message from the server you should display a notification that notifies the user that an error occurred.
 - Allow the user to click 'Enter' on the keyboard to search for images.

+# Reminder
+Don't forget to add imports and exports for any new files you create.

+Good luck!